 - 1 teaspoon paprika

-- 1 teaspoon Italian seasoning thyme, oregano, basil - combined, more if desired
+- 1 teaspoon Italian seasoning (more, if desired)

 - 1/4 teaspoon crushed red pepper flakes